SoccerNet/sn-depth/README.md

 - **--path_pred**: Path to the predictions.
 Make sure to save your predictions as 16-bits PNG files with pixel depth values between 0 and 65,535.
 - **--sport**: either foot or basket

-Since the code sorts the predictions and ground truths alphabetically, make sure that the files from a pair are given a name that will ensure a correct ordering.
+Since the code sorts the predictions and ground truths alphabetically, make sure that the files from a pair gt/prediction are given a name that will ensure a correct ordering.

 ## Extraction code
 The files associated to this evaluation code can be found [here](./extraction/).

 The scripts extract the depth information from the games NBA2K22 and EFootball in an automated fashion.
 Despite their important similarities a distinct script is provided for each game.
 This is mainly explained by the fact that the game menus are different and required tailored actions.

-To run the code for Efootball, enter the following command:
+To run the code for NBA2K22, enter the following command:
 ```
 python script_2K.py
 ```
-To run the code for NBA2K22, enter the following command:
+To run the code for Efootball, enter the following command:
 ```
 python script_efootball.py
 ```